Omar el Baad

 Omar el Baad (born 1 February 1996) is a Dutch professional footballer who plays as a right-back for club Lisse.
 He also holds Moroccan citizenship.

 Club career

 He made his professional debut in the Eredivisie for SC Cambuur on 27 November 2015 in a game against De Graafschap.
+In February 2026, el Baad extended his contract with FC Lisse with another year.